mortenjust/find-for-kindle/README.md

 # Find for Kindle

-A faster way to find and get a book for Kindle
+A faster way to find and get a book for Kindle.
+Instead of copying the books title, opening a new browser tab, opening amazon.com, pasting the title, searching, tapping the title, changing to Kindle, this app lets you find a book by simply selecting a book's title and clicking Share

 # It's faster